A Coq Mechanization of JavaScript Regular Expression Semantics: Limitations and Future Work: Looking Ahead

 \section{Limitations and Future Work: Looking Ahead}

-We have formalized the ECMAScript regex matching process in its entirety, but not the external data that it depends on (Unicode property tables and character manipulation functions, although we link the latter at the OCaml level, as shown in \cref{subsec:extraction}) nor the APIs that expose it.
+We have formalized the ECMAScript regex matching process in its entirety, but not the external data that it depends on (Unicode property tables and character manipulation functions) nor the APIs that expose it.

-In our mechanization, we have included as a comment, for each Coq line, the corresponding pseudocode line from the ECMAScript specification.
-To ensure completeness of our mechanization, we could build a tool to extract these comments and check that each and every line of the ECMAScript standard has been translated.
+In our mechanization, we have included as a comment, for each line of Coq code, the corresponding pseudocode line from the ECMAScript specification.
+To ensure completeness, we could build a tool to extract these comments and check that each and every line of the ECMAScript standard has been translated.

-\paragraph{Formal verification of regex engines} As future work, we believe that our mechanized semantics would constitute the best specification for the correctness theorem of a formally verified JavaScript regex engine.
-Some JavaScript engines employ techniques fundamentally different than backtracking to avoid the particular cases where backtracking has exponential time complexity.
+\paragraph{Formal verification of regex engines} As future work, we believe that our mechanized semantics would constitute the ideal specification for the correctness theorem of a formally verified JavaScript regex engine.
+Some JavaScript engines employ techniques fundamentally different from backtracking to avoid the particular cases where backtracking has exponential time complexity.
 For instance, both the Experimental engine in V8~\cite{non_backtrack_v8} and recent work on linear matching of JavaScript regexes~\cite{linear_matching_js} use a technique known as NFA simulation, which explores several paths in parallel.
 This approach is so different from backtracking that subtle semantic bugs have been uncovered~\cite{experimental_bug}.
 Proving the correctness of this approach using our mechanization as a specification would provide high assurance that engines with linear-time complexity can be used to match JavaScript regexes.

 Backtracking implementations sometimes use more advanced optimizations than the one we formally verified in \cref{sec:strictly_nullable}.
 For instance, Irregexp generates native code when the same regex is being executed several time~\cite{v8_tier_up}, and recent work has explored the use of memoization to speed up backtracking engines even with modern extended regex features such as lookarounds or backreferences~\cite{selective_memo}.
 One could also use our mechanization to formally verify these techniques in Coq, for instance proving the correctness of a native code compiler for JavaScript regexes, or proving the correctness of an efficient memoized backtracking implementation.